wjakubowicz/django_crm/README.md

 - **Interactive Maps**: View customer locations on an interactive map with options for tile style and marker clustering.
 - **Data Import and Export**: Easily import and export customer data from and to popular formats for seamless integration with other systems.
 - **Event Logging**: Logs user activities including record creation, updates, deletions, data imports and exports, and user authentication with timestamps, action types, and before-and-after states.
+- **Address suggestions**: Enhances user input with address suggestions using Nominatim

 ## Technologies
 - **Backend**: Django